animeshf/Competitive_Programming/Notebook/Readme.txt

 This notebook does not include Number Theoretic / Geometry algorithms.
+It also does not have 2SAT.